robmab/RallyWorld/wp-content/plugins/autoptimize/readme.txt

 = When can('t) I async JS? =

 JavaScript files that are not autoptimized (because they were excluded or because they are hosted elsewhere) are typically render-blocking.
 By adding them in the comma-separated "async JS" field, Autoptimize will add the async flag causing the browser to load those files asynchronously (i.e. non-render blocking).
-This can however break your site (page), e.g. if you async "js/jquery/jquery.js" you will very likely get "jQuery is not defined"-errors.
+This can however break your site (page), e.g. if you async "js/jquery/jquery.min.js" you will very likely get "jQuery is not defined"-errors.
 Use with care.

 = How does image optimization work? =

 When image optimization is on, Autoptimize will look for png, gif, jpeg (.jpg) files in image tags and in your CSS files that are loaded from your own domain and change the src (source) to the ShortPixel CDN for those.
+Important: this can only work for publicly available images, otherwise the image optimization proxy will not be able to get the image to optimize it, so firewalls or proxies or password protection or even hotlinking-prevention might break image optimization.

+= Can I use image optimization for my intranet/ protected site? =

+No; Image optimization depends on the ability of the external image optimization service to fetch the original image from your site, optimize it and save it on the CDN.
+If you images cannot be downloaded by anonymous visitors (due to firewall/ proxy/ password protection/ hotlinking-protection), image optimization will not work.

 = Where can I get more info on image optimization? =

 Have a look at [Shortpixel's FAQ](https://shortpixel.helpscoutdocs.com/category/60-shortpixel-ai-cdn).

-= Can I disable the minification of excluded JS/ CSS? =

-As from AO 2.4 excluded JS/ CSS are minified if the (filename indicates the) file is not minified yet.
-You can disable this with these filters;

-`
-add_filter('autoptimize_filter_js_minify_excluded','__return_false');
-add_filter('autoptimize_filter_css_minify_excluded','__return_false');`

 = Can I disable AO listening to page cache purges? =